Toc H Queensland Programs ANZAC Midnight Service

 77th Annual Service

 The 77th service was held on 24 April 2024 at the Shrine of Remembrance, ANZAC Square.
-As it has every year since 1947, the service drew members of the public, veterans, and cadets together in quiet remembrance before dawn.
+As it has since 1947, the service drew members of the public, veterans, and cadets together in quiet remembrance.

 The Midnight Service